 Liability of Company Officers and Managers

-The signature by a corporate officer or LLC manager does not, by itself, make that individual personally liable, even if the signature line fails to specify that the signer is acting solely in his or her capacity as an officer or authorized representative.
+The signature by a corporate officer or LLC manager does not, by itself, make that individual personally liable for company obligations, even if the signature line fails to specify that the signer is acting solely in his or her capacity as an officer or authorized representative.
 Neel v.
-Tenet HealthSystem Hospitals Dallas, Inc., 378 S.W.3d 597, 604-604 (Tex.
+Tenet HealthSys.
+Hosps.
+Dallas, Inc., 378 S.W.3d 597, 604-04 (Tex.
 App.–Dallas 2012, pet. filed).
-This rule tracks agency law: an agent is not liable on contracts made on behalf of a principal whose identity has been disclosed.
-Nonetheless, it is always the better practice to make sure that the signer on a contract fully discloses his capacity and authority to act on behalf of the entity for which he or she signs.
+This rule tracks a central tenet of agency law: An agent is not liable on contracts made on behalf of a principal whose identity has been disclosed.
+Nonetheless, it is always the better practice to make sure that the signer on a contract fully discloses the capacity and authority to act on behalf of the entity for which he or she signs.

-Directors and officers face full personal exposure, however, if the entity fails to pay its taxes (see Tex.
-Tax Code Sec.
-171.255 set out below).
-If a registered entity´s status is forfeited for non-payment of taxes, then each director, officer, or manager may be held liable for debts of the entity from the date on which the tax was due up to the time the entity is reinstated.
+Directors and officers face full personal exposure, however, if the entity fails to pay its taxes.
+Tex.
+Tax Code § 171.255.
+If a registered entity’s status is forfeited for nonpayment of taxes, then each director, officer, or manager may be held liable for debts of the entity from the date on which the tax was due up to the time the entity is reinstated.
 In re Trammel, 246 S.W.3d 821 (Tex.
 App.–Dallas 2008, no pet.).

 Litigation and Discovery

-During the discovery phase of a lawsuit involving a corporation or LLC, a plaintiff´s attorney will request production of the company book and all relevant documentation.
+During the discovery phase of a lawsuit involving a corporation or LLC, a plaintiff’s attorney will likely request production of the company book and all relevant company documentation.
 Purpose?
-If the company has no company book or documentation other than its Certificate of Formation, the plaintiff´s attorney may then amend his pleadings to include an allegation that the LLC is merely the "alter ego" of the individual(s) behind it, and therefore the liability shield should be pierced to hold members personally accountable for company wrongdoing.
+If the company has no company book or documentation other than a Certificate of Filing, the plaintiff’s attorney may then amend his pleadings to include an allegation that the LLC is merely the alter ego of the individuals behind it, and therefore the liability shield should be pierced to hold members personally responsible for company wrongdoing.
 But what does "alter ego" mean?
 "Under the alter ego theory, courts disregard the corporate entity when there exists such unity between the corporation and individual that the corporation ceases to be separate and when holding only the corporation liable would promote injustice."
 Mancorp, Inc. v.
 Culpepper, 802 S.W.2d 226, 228 (Tex.
 1990).
 In other words, the company failed in its mission to become and maintain itself as a legal entity independent of its owner.
-While Sec.
-21.223(a)(2) eliminates the alter-ego theory as a basis for veil piercing, it cannot be eliminated as a factor in a case where actual fraud is present – particularly since piercing the veil in Texas has always been linked to values of fairness and justice.
+While Business Organizations Code section 21.223(a)(2) eliminates the alter-ego theory as a basis for veil piercing, it cannot be eliminated as a factor in a case where actual fraud is present, particularly since piercing in Texas has always been linked to values of fairness and justice.

-What if documentation for your LLC or other entity has not been attended to for years?
-Fortunately, it is perfectly legal to go back in time and document a company´s activities, so long as this is not linked to actual fraud.
-Such documents are signed by the members as of a retroactive "effective date," regardless of the date of actual signature.
+What if documentation for an LLC or other entity has not been attended to for years?
+Fortunately, it is legal to go back in time and document a company’s activities, so long as this is not linked to actual fraud.
+Such documents are signed by the members as of a retroactive effective date, regardless of the date of actual signature.
 For more detail on the content of principal LLC documents, read our article LLC Governing Documents.

-Paying Franchise Taxes
+Paying Franchise Taxe

 § 171.255.
 Liability of Directors and Officers

 (a) If the corporate privileges of a corporation are forfeited for the failure to file a report or pay a tax or penalty, each director or officer of the corporation is liable for each debt of the corporation that is created or incurred in this state after the date on which the report, tax, or penalty is due and before the corporate privileges are revived.
 The liability includes liability for any tax or penalty imposed by this chapter on the corporation that becomes due and payable after the date of the forfeiture.